-Please reference your letter for specific community service requirements.
+Please reference your outcome letter for specific community service requirements.
 Often there is also a reflection paper to be completed with the service.
-Generally, the service must be done either at an approved site off-campus or through an approved office on-campus.
-Contact your Hearing Officer or Board Moderator for approval prior to participating in service.
+Generally, the service must be done either at an approved site off campus or through an approved office on campus.
+Contact your Hearing Officer or Office of Community Standards for approval prior to participating in service.
 Failing to receive prior approval may lead to the hours not being counted as complete.
-Approved off-campus sites are non-profit organizations such as places of worship, community centers, soup kitchens, shelters, etc. For opportunities both on-campus and off-campus Beth McNamee in Campus Ministry is a great resource (610-660-3124 or email@example.com).
+Approved off campus sites are non-profit organizations such as places of worship, community centers, soup kitchens, shelters, etc. For opportunities both on-campus and off-campus Beth McNamee in Campus Ministry is a great resource (610-660-3124 or email@example.com).

 Have the Community Service Log signed by a contact person/site supervisor with his/her contact information.
 The signed Community Service Log needs to be submitted by the due date noted for the sanction to be marked complete.
 You can access the log by clicking here [Community Service Log].

-If you have been assigned a research/reflection paper, consult your decision letter for the specific guidelines and topics.
-Unless otherwise stated, please email your paper to the sanctioning hearing officer or board moderator by the due date.
+If you have been assigned a research/reflection paper, consult your outcome letter for the specific guidelines and topics.
+Unless otherwise stated, please email your paper to the sanctioning Hearing Officer or Office of Community Standards by the due date.
 Unacceptable papers will be returned to students for revision.
 Papers should be of the quality and format normally associated with academic work.

 WADE (Wellness, Alcohol, and Drug Education) programs